kamermanpr/docker-survey/README.md

 # docker-survey-R3.5.1

 A dockerfile to create an image of an R environment based on R v3.5.1 that I find useful for analysing surveys with complex designs.
+The image allows you to configure `git` and specify your preferred RStudio theme from the get-go thanks to some scripts by [Derek Powell](http://www.derekmpowell.com/posts/2018/02/docker-tutorial-3/).

 ----